Financial Aid Terms & Definitions: Understanding FAFSA

 Paying for college can be confusing if you don’t understand the terminology.
-Below are some helpful definitions to common financial aid terms.
+Below are some helpful financial aid definitions to common terms you might come across during the financial aid application process.

-A college office that handles both the distribution of financial aid and payment of fees and tuition.
-May also be called financial office, or something similar.
+Bursar is a college office that handles both the distribution of financial aid and payment of fees and tuition.
+The bursar may also be called financial office, or something similar.

-A secondary financial aid form that the colleges use to help them determine if the student is eligible for their own money.
-These should be filed early, along with the FAFSA, to receive early information regarding your status for financial aid.
+CSS profile is a secondary financial aid form that the colleges use to help them determine if the student is eligible for their own money.
+Your CSS Profile should be filed early, along with the FAFSA, to receive early information regarding your status for financial aid.

 EFC (EFFECTIVE FAMILY CONTRIBUTION)